 A “Literature Festival at Sea 2020” is already planned.
 Will I be on it?
 Watch this space.

-For: a wonderful week at sea, combining an awesome ocean liner and a fascinating festival.
+For: the Cunard Literary Cruise was a wonderful week at sea, combining an awesome ocean liner and a fascinating festival.
 Hats off to the Cheltenham Literature Festival for making it happen.

 Against: FOMO a real problem.